Oswald4422/Mosaic-Frontend/README.md

 - ✓ User profile management
 - ✓ Role-based access control (Admin/User)
 - ✓ User can only RSVP to event under their preferences
+- ✓ Click the Campus Events logo to take you to the Homepage

 ### Event Management
 - ✓ Comprehensive event listings with detailed information